Jberczel/jberczel.github.io/about.md

 ---
 ![About](/assets/about.jpg)

 My name is Jamie.
-I've been studying web development since returning from my 2013 [thru-hike](http://www.atjindo.com).
+I've been studying web development since returning from my [thru-hike](http://www.atjindo.com).

 Before the hike, I completed two [Udacity](https://www.udacity.com/) courses: Building a Search Engine and Web App Development.
 In addition, I learned basic html and css from various other online resources.

-After returning from 5 months in the woods, I had forgotten quite a bit.
+After returning from over 5 months in the woods, I had forgotten quite a bit.
 I needed a refresher, and luckily, stumbled upon the [Odin curriculum](http://www.theodinproject.com/courses).

-In short, I find it highly engaging and comprehensive.
+In short, I found it highly engaging and comprehensive.
 The course layout and material were exactly what I was looking for.
-I'm having a lot of fun working through the projects and plan to complete the curriculum by the end of the summer (2014).
+It was a lot of fun, and kept me motivated.

+Today, I continue to hone my coding skills with [exercism](http://exercism.io/), a website filled with practice problems in multiple languages, where users provide real world feedback.